 For Twilio to connect to your local server we need to expose the port to the internet.
 We need to use ngrok to create a tunnel to our localhost port and expose it to the internet.
 In a new terminal window run the following command:

 You should get an output with a forwarding address like this.
 Copy the URL onto the clipboard.
-Make sure you record the HTTPS URL.
+Make sure you save the HTTPS URL.

 Setting up your Twilio Studio

-Now that our WebSocket server is ready, the remaining configuration needed to have Symbl join your customer and agent conversations, will be done through your Twilio Studio Dashboard.
+Now that our WebSocket server is ready, the remaining configuration needed to join Symbl to your customer and agent conversations, will be done through your Twilio Studio Dashboard.